JTheDumbDumb/JTheDumbDumb/README.md

 In this repository, I will \*try to answer all questions you may have about me.
 So let's get on with it!

-## **DOES THE J IN YOUR NAME MEAN ANYTHING?!?!?!.!.!**
+## **DOES THE J IN YOUR NAME EVEN MEAN ANYTHING?!?!?!.!.!**
 No.

 ## What do you do?
 Programming (mostly).
-I usually just think of a project that is too big for a single person and then I tried to implement it, found a problem, spent 2-4 hours trying to troubleshoot it and then I fail and give up the project, I guess.
+I usually just think of a project that's too big for a single person and then try to implement it, find a problem, spend 2-4 hours trying to troubleshoot it and then I fail and give up the project, I guess.

 ## Are you good at programmi-
 **No. I'm a dumb\*ss.**